ministryofjustice/care-arrangement-plan/architecture-docs/README.md

 defined using Terraform.

-For MVS, as we only need to store transient session data, there is a simple architecture of the containerised web application connecting to a Valkey cluster.
+For MVS, as we only need to store transient session data, there is a simple architecture of the containerised web application connecting to a Elasticache cluster.

 ![MVS Technical Architecture Diagram](./assets/technical-architecture.svg)